braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/preview_user_paths.md

 ## Previews for timing

 For scheduled Canvases, the test user will enter at the next scheduled entrance time.
 For action-based Canvases with start dates, the test user will enter on the start date and time.

+While the default starts times still apply, the entrance time is configurable in all instances (so you can simulate a date in the past or future).
+However, you can't test before the Canvas's start date or after it's end date.

 Message and Delay steps show the time at which a user would progress or receive the message without needing to reconfigure the delays.
 Note that while the steps will indicate whether Intelligent Timing is used, this preview of the user path does not calculate an estimate for a test user.